 Humans have suffered from heartburn for all of history.
-Hippocrates warned in 400 BC that eating cheese after a full meal could cause indigestion, especially if accompanied by wine.380 Centuries ago, doctors called it dyspepsia, from Greek words meaning difficult to digest.
+Hippocrates warned in 400 BC that eating cheese after a full meal could cause indigestion, especially if accompanied by wine.
+Centuries ago, doctors called it dyspepsia, from Greek words meaning difficult to digest.
 These days, drug companies stress an even scarier name: gastroesophageal reflux disease (GERD).
+If you have frequent heartburn, that could be a symptom of GERD.

 Whatever you call it, heartburn is unpleasant.
 It can ruin the memory of a great dining experience.
 And trying to sleep with a burning sensation in the middle of your chest can be difficult at best and impossible at worst.
 Reflux can also lead to more serious conditions.
 The longer irritating stomach contents stay in contact with the delicate tissue of the esophagus, the more damage they do.
-Repeated exposure to this noxious nastiness can cause scarring, stricture, and abnormal cell growth.
+Repeated exposure to this noxious nastiness can cause scarring, stricture, and abnormal cell growth, a condition known as Barrett’s esophagus.
 Most worrisome of all is the risk of esophageal cancer.
+People with Barrett’s esophagus do have an increased risk for this serious cancer, but the danger is not always quite as high as the gastroenterologist may imply.
+(Listen here for more details.)

 Let’s be perfectly clear.
 Anyone who experiences prolonged bouts of heartburn must be seen by a competent gastroenterologist for a thorough workup.
 This is not a do-it-yourself project!